Carpools are very useful arrangements for busy parents. But there's a bit more to them than just alternating driving days.

 These 10 carpool survival tips can help ensure a successful arrangement for all.

-Before you firm up an arrangement with other parents, consider the following: Do you have enough auto insurance?
-General liability insurance usually won't go very far if you are involved in a serious accident.
+Before you firm up an arrangement with other parents, consider the following: Do you have enough liability insurance?
+The minimum usually won't go very far if you are involved in a serious accident.

-Yes, I know you're a safe driver.
-But what about the uninsured motorist who plows into you at a stop sign, injuring several kids in your car?
-Who do you think the other parents (and their auto insurance companies) will sue to make sure their children get the best medical care?
+Yes, I know.
+You're a safe driver.
+But what about the uninsured motorist who plows into you at the stop sign, injuring several kids in your car?
+Who do you think the other parents (and their insurance companies) will sue to make sure their children get the best medical care?

-Many schools require a minimum of $300,000 general liability insurance for field-trip drivers.
+Many schools require a minimum of $300,000 liability for field-trip drivers.
 So there's a ballpark number for you.
-At least check with your car insurance company to see whether you have enough coverage to feel safe.
+At least check with your insurance agent to see where you have enough coverage to feel safe.

-Establish how to change the schedule, and how to notify other moms if your kid is out that day.
+Arrange a schedule that's actually going to work for your family's commitments.
+Establish how to change the schedule and how to notify other moms if your kid is out that day.
 If there are more than two of you, you'll probably want to arrange a phone tree for this as well as for emergencies.

-Establish that unruly children will be dropped from the arrangement after three incidents.
-If you work this rule in ahead of time, it's easier to address when an incident actually occurs.
+Establish that unruly children will be dropped from the carpool after three incidents.
+If you work this rule out ahead of time, it's easier to address when an incident occurs.

-Do you really want your neighbor sending her constantly texting teenage daughter to pick up the kids one day while she's getting a manicure?
+Make it clear that no one else may pick up your child without permission.
+Do you really want your neighbor sending her teenage texting daughter to fetch the kids one day while she's getting a manicure?

-Insist that other parents don't run errands with kids in the car.
+Insist that the other moms don't run errands with kids in the car.
 The kids need to get home.
 They've had a long day.
 Older kids may have other activities to rush off to.
 And parents will worry.

 Wait until a child has entered her front door before driving off.
 Make sure the other parent drivers do, too.